Jace-Hambrick/space-jekyll-template/_posts/2020-04-29-Have-movies-gone-downhill.md

 <img src="https://i.imgur.com/wXJmpTL.png" alt="slim_set">

 With this new information I can get closer to the Answer, but with so many companies I would need to slim it down a bit more.
 After running a value count on company names it was easy to see which companies had been the most active.
 No suprise, I recognized all of them by name.
-The next step was to make a small <i>for</i> loop that pulled each individual year used in the data and assign it to <i>i</i> to use at a later date.
+The next step was to pull each individual year used in the data and save them to use at a later date.

 <img src="https://i.imgur.com/2IMu3jP.png" alt="top10">

-The next thing to do was to slim the data frame down to these top 10 companies and then average the scores of each company by year.
-And  after that pivot it so that the columns are the companies, the index is the years, and the average ratings are the values.
-The resulting dataframe is a easily readable set of average scores with a few NaN values, due to the datasets sample of 220 movies per year, not all companies had movies pulled from a specific year.
-And then we graphed it as a multiple line graph.
+After that I needed to slim the data frame down to these top 10 companies, as looking at a larger number would have been hard to decypher, and then average the scores of each company by year.
+A quick pivot so that the columns are the companies, the index is the years, and the average ratings are the values, and the resulting dataframe is a easily readable set of average scores with a few NaN values.
+A feature of the dataset is its sample of 220 movies per year, and so not all companies had movies pulled from a specific year.

+And then I graphed it for your viewing pleasure.

 <b>Warning:</b><i> The following graph may incite madness in mathmaticians.</i>